Cravvley/MoGo/README.md

+Website written in pure html and css.
-page preview on the https://cravvley.github.io/zadanierekrutacyjne/
+Page preview on the https://cravvley.github.io/zadanierekrutacyjne/